Paul Merton

-Paul James Martin (born 9 July 1957), known by the stage name Paul Merton, is an English comedian who is best known as one of the two regular panellists on the television show Have I Got News for You.
+Paul James Martin (born 9 July 1957), known by the stage name Paul Merton, is an English comedian, actor, broadcaster and director who is best known as one of the two regular panellists on the television show Have I Got News for You.

-Known for his improvisation skill, Merton's humour is rooted in deadpan, surreal and sometimes dark comedy.
-He has been ranked by critics, fellow comedians and viewers to be among Britain's greatest comedians.
+Merton is known for his improvisation skill, and his humour is rooted in deadpan, surreal and sometimes dark comedy.
+Critics, fellow comedians and viewers have ranked him among Britain's greatest comedians.
 He made his breakthrough in the late 1980s as a regular performer on the original British version of the comedy improvisation show Whose Line Is It Anyway?, and has been a team captain on Have I Got News for You since it began in 1990.
 He was also the host of Room 101 from 1999 to 2007, replacing original host Nick Hancock.

 Merton appears as a panellist regularly on Radio 4's Just a Minute, first appearing in 1989, and became the only remaining regular panellist in 2009 following the death of Clement Freud.
 He has also appeared as one of the Comedy Store's Comedy Store Players.

 Early life

 Paul James Martin was born on 9 July 1957 in Parsons Green, west London, to an English Anglican father, Albert Martin (a train driver on the London Underground), and an Irish Catholic mother, Mary Ann Power (a medical nurse).
 It was revealed on Who Do You Think You Are? that Merton's maternal grandfather, James Power, was from Passage East in County Waterford and served in the British Army in the First World War.
 He then left to join the Irish Republican Army during the Irish War of Independence, serving as an IRA volunteer with the rank of 1st lieutenant in the East Waterford Brigade.

 Merton lived in the London Borough of Hammersmith and Fulham until 8 years old.
 Merton attended St Thomas's School, Fulham and St Teresa's, Morden ("being sent to Coventry at school").
 He then went to Wimbledon College, a Jesuit-run secondary school that was formerly a grammar school and had just become a comprehensive, in a stream for boys who had failed the 11-plus, and he passed A-levels in English and History.

 After leaving school, Merton worked at the Tooting employment office as a clerical officer for three years, quitting in February 1980.

-Merton auditioned for Royal Academy of Dramatic Arts at 19 years old.
+Merton auditioned for the Royal Academy of Dramatic Arts at 19 years old.